-Once pain and inflammation subsides, you can start with some resistance exercises to improve muscle strength.
-You can add some weight with use T- bands, dumbells or exercise balls.
-Few figures below talks about some examples that you can use to add resistance into your exercise regime.
+Once pain and inflammation subside, you can start with some resistance exercises to improve muscle strength.
+You can add some weight with use T- bands, dumbells, or exercise balls.
+Few figures below talk about some examples that you can use to add resistance to your exercise regime.

 Use of wrist brace:

 CDC defines chronic pain as a pain that lasts for more than 3 months even after conservative management.
-Chronic wrist pain can be due to work-related musculoskeletal disorders, overuse injury to muscles, ligaments etc. It can also be a side effect of prolonged use of medications, or being in wrong postures for extended periods.
-As per CDC, arthritis and wrong ergonomics are some of the main factors leading to chronic wrist pain.
+Chronic wrist pain can be due to work-related musculoskeletal disorders, overuse injury to muscles, ligaments, etc. It can also be a side effect of prolonged use of medications or being in wrong postures for extended periods.
+As per the CDC, arthritis and wrong ergonomics are some of the main factors leading to chronic wrist pain.

-Management of chronic pain includes pain medication, anti inflammatory medications, use of a brace and some exercises to maintain wrist ROM.
-In certain cases, a physician will discuss options of injections to manage the chronic pain.
-Depending on person’s personality, lifestyle, stress level, as well as activity level, other non pharmacological measures like relaxation techniques, massage therapy, Yoga, meditation etc.. can be considered.
+Management of chronic pain includes pain medication, anti-inflammatory medications, use of a brace, and some exercises to maintain wrist ROM.
+In certain cases, a physician will discuss options of injections to manage chronic pain.
+Depending on a person’s personality, lifestyle, stress level, as well as activity level, other non-pharmacological measures like relaxation techniques, massage therapy, Yoga, meditation, etc.. can be considered.
 Check out my previous article regarding pain management without the use of medications to learn more about these widely available options.
 I discuss chronic wrist pain and how to manage it conservatively in a separate article here.

 Hope this article helps to find some solution about wrist sprain and strain.
 You can download the exercises here.